Philadelphia 6, N.Y. Mets 2 | Federal News Network

 |0

-Runners left in scoring position_New York 3 (Alonso, Smith); Philadelphia 2 (Segura 2).
-RISP_New York 0 for 3; Philadelphia 2 for 9.
+Runners left in scoring position_New York 3 (Conforto, Giménez, Smith); Philadelphia 2 (Bohm, Hoskins).
+RISP_New York 1 for 6; Philadelphia 5 for 12.

 |New York